Úštěk: Sights

-The town is renowned for its medieval centre, formed by Mírové Square and its surroundings.
-On the square, houses with Gothic gables have been preserved.
-The Church of Saints Peter and Paul on the square was built in the late Baroque style in 1764–1772.
+The town is renowned for its medieval centre, formed by the square Mírové náměstí and its surroundings.
+A typical element of the square are houses with gables from the Middle Ages and from the 17th century.
+The historical town centre is protected as an urban monument reservation.

+The main landmark of Úštěk is the Church of Saints Peter and Paul, located in the middle of the town square.
+It was built in the late Baroque style in 1764–1772.

-The historic centre is delimited by remains of town walls.
+The historic centre is delimited by remains of the town walls.
 The Pikart Tower is the largest and strongest tower of the town fortification.
-It is a sandstone tower built in 1428.
+It is a massive sandstone tower built in 1428.
+It has four floors, but the top floor was reduced after a fire in 1859.
+Today there is an art gallery.

-The restored Úštěk Synagogue also is a significant monument.
+The restored Úštěk Synagogue is also a significant monument.
+Today the building serves cultural purposes and hosts exhibitions.

+In popular culture

+Úštěk was used as a filming location for many historical films and TV series, including Kolya (1996), The Land Gone Wild (1997), Rebelové (2001), Guard No. 47 (2008) and Oscar-winning Jojo Rabbit (2019).
+Other films and TV series were filmed in the immediate vicinity of the town.